The Great American Bash (2006): Event

 The match that followed was Big Show versus The Undertaker in the first-ever Punjabi Prison match.
 In order to win the match, one must escape both the inner and outer bamboo structures.
-On-screen, General Manager Theodore Long put Big Show in the match instead of The Great Khali for attacking Undertaker backstage.
+On-screen, General Manager Theodore Long put Big Show in the match instead of The Great Khali for attacking The Undertaker backstage.
 In reality, Khali was not medically cleared to compete as, like Lashley and Super Crazy, he had elevated levels of enzymes in his liver.
-Both Big Show and Undertaker managed to escape the inner structure.
-While fighting in the space between the two structures, Big Show threw Undertaker through the outer.
-Undertaker's feet hit the floor first, therefore being declared the winner.
+Both Big Show and The Undertaker managed to escape the inner structure.
+While fighting in the space between the two structures, The Undertaker jumped at the Big Show from the inner structure, breaking the outer structure.
+As The Undertaker's feet were declared to hit the floor first, he was declared the winner.

 The following match was a Fatal Four-Way Bra and Panties match between Ashley Massaro, Kristal Marshall, Jillian Hall, and Michelle McCool.
 Massaro won the match after last stripping Kristal of her top.

 The sixth match was between Batista and Mr. Kennedy.
 During the match, Batista slammed Kennedy's head into the steel steps, which cut Kennedy and exposed his cranium.
 Kennedy won the match after Batista was disqualified for failing to release a choke he had applied on Kennedy.
 After the match, Kennedy received twenty stitches to close the cuts he received during the match.

-The main event saw Rey Mysterio defend the World Heavyweight Championship against King Booker.
+The main event saw Rey Mysterio defend the World Championship against King Booker.
 In the end, Chavo Guerrero came out to supposedly help Mysterio.
-As Guerrero looked to hit Booker with a steel chair, he turned on Mysterio and hit him with it instead.
-Booker pinned Mysterio to win the title.
+As Guerrero looked to hit King Booker with a steel chair, he turned on Mysterio and hit him with it instead.
+King Booker pinned Mysterio to win the title.